trolit/3vry/README.md

 Targetted Android OS: <strong>10.0 (Android Q)</strong>

 <p align="justify">You can download the *.apk installation file by clicking <a href="FILL!!">here</a>. <strong>Note that the original 3vry solution developed by <a href="https://github.com/trolit">trolit</a></strong> is not currently available on any other pages delivering software than this GitHub repository.
 Guaranteed, safe way to obtain the app without suspicious modifications is to download it through <strong>the link given above</strong>!
 Other pages are unverified.
 Any information that user will add/generate through 3vry is kept on local device storage and is not shared further without user's knowledge.
 App <strong>will never</strong> prompt for permissions other than detailed in the documentation, show advertisements.
-There is no IOS version of the application. </p>
+There is no IOS version of the application.
+Compiled version is using YouTube standard queries upper limit(10 000).
+If app is used properly, each user generates at most 6 queries per day.
+This means that the app in it's current state can be used by 1666 users before exceeding daily query limit.</p>

 <p align="justify">To proceed with the downloaded apk, refer to the Android documentation <a href="https://developer.android.com/studio/publish#publishing-unknown">HERE</a> on how to enable 3rd party app installation(if you did not enable that option before) and then simply launch apk file while using Android device. </p>